fultonm/anki-chinese-support-3-with-english-support/README.md

 Feel free to use this version, and submit a PR if you have a change that you think would be useful to others.
 I do plan to merge upstream into this from time to time.

+After following the below instructions to use the addon, you need to update the Fields on Chinese (Basic) to have the following 2 additional fields:
+- English Sound
+- IPA

+This is another thing I plan to add to this repo, but I've already done it for myself in my live Anki app, so I leave that as an excerise to the user, or anyone who would like to create the PR.

 # Chinese Support 3

 Chinese Support 3 is an Anki 23.10-compatible version of the [original](https://github.com/ttempe/chinese-support-addon) Chinese Support add-on and its [redux version](https://github.com/luoliyan/chinese-support-redux).
 I have tested it on 2.1.66 which seems to work, no testing has been done on earlier versions though.
 It offers a number of features that streamline the process of creating flashcards for learning Chinese.
 Some of the features had stopped working, and after taking my time to get these back going I thought that I might as well publish it for others to use.